gstoyano/target-dev.en/help/dev/before-administer/recs-api/fetch-recs-server-side-delivery-api.md

 `POST https://{{CLIENT_CODE}}.tt.omtrdc.net/rest/v1/delivery`

 1. Note the client code is required.
-As a reminder, your client code may be found in Adobe Target by navigating to **Recommendations > Settings**.
+As a reminder, your client code may be found in Adobe Target by navigating to **[!UICONTROL Recommendations]** > **[!UICONTROL Settings]**.
 Note the **Client Code** value in the **Recommendation API Token** section.
    ![client-code.png](assets/client-code.png)
 1. Once you have your client code, construct your Delivery API call.
-The example below begins with the **Web Batched Mboxes Delivery API Call** provided in the [Delivery API Postman collection](../../implement/delivery-api/overview.md/#section/Getting-Started/Postman-Collection), making relevant modifications.
+The example below begins with the **[!UICONTROL Web Batched Mboxes Delivery API Call]** provided in the [Delivery API Postman collection](../../implement/delivery-api/overview.md/#section/Getting-Started/Postman-Collection), making relevant modifications.
 For example:
    * the **browser** and **address** objects were removed from the **Body**, since they are not required for non-HTML use cases
    * *api_charter* is listed as the location name in this example
    * the entity.id is specified, since this recommendation is based on Content Similarity, which requires a current item key to be passed to Target.